 - Resource Categories

-This application contains charts indicating the typical gap ranges that Sensor Solutions Hall Effect Switches will detect target magnets available on our website.
-All curves and switch points are based on the maximum operate field the sensor is rated to and calculated magnetic field strengths.
+Charts in this application note indicate the typical gap ranges that Sensor Solutions Hall Effect Switches will detect target magnets available on our website.
+All curves and switch points are based on the sensing element location in a typical housing and the calculated magnetic field strengths.

 USING THE CHARTS:

-Each chart shows the typical output curve of the field produced by the South Pole of multiple magnets.
-The upper horizontal line indicates the strongest field required for the sensor type to switch (max switch point).
-The middle line indicates the typical switch point for the sensor (typ switch point).
+Each chart shows the typical output curve of the field produced by the South Pole of multiple magnets at room temperature.
+The upper horizontal line indicates the worst case for the sensor type to switch (max switch point or highest possible field required).
+The middle line indicates the typical switch point for the sensor.
 The lowest line indicates the smallest possible field that could potentially trigger the sensor (min switch point).

 Sensors are 100% tested to switch at the max switch point, but most will operate closer to the typical switch point.
 The guaranteed range* that a given sensor will detect a specific magnet will be from a gap of 0.000” to the point where the curve reaches the max switch point.
 The minimum gap required to ensure that the sensor will not trigger the magnet is the below where the curve crosses the min switch point.